USC-ACTLab/crazyswarm/docs2/tutorials.rst

 * The third node is the slam toolbox node.
 You noted that we gave it some different parameters, where we upped the speed of the map generation, descreased the resolution and turn of ray matching as mentioned in the warning above.

 Turn on your crazyflie and put it in the middle of the room you would like to map.
+Make sure to mark the starting position for later.

 Now startup the crazyflie server with the following example launch file, after sourcing the setup.bash ofcourse: